nazmulapu/JAVA-EE-bookstore-backend/readme.md

-# Module 09: Exposing a REST Service
+# JAVA EE: Exposing a REST Service

+This project is based on pluralsight Java EE course

 This module adds a REST API in front of the book repository to allow HTTP calls to interact with the back-end with JSon format.